 Best places to store your dabs

 You can store your dabs in the fridge (Not the freezer).
-It’s important not to decrease the temperatures to extremely low levels, even in the refrigerator.
+Also, it’s important not to decrease the temperatures to extremely low levels, even in the fridge.
 We know that higher temperatures work against your cannabis.
 But low cold levels can ruin your stash too.
 If your container isn’t air-tight, the air’s moisture can also work against the dab or weed.
-If there is any airspace within the container, your dabs can attract the moisture from resulting condensation within the container.
+If there is any airspace within the container, your dabs can attract the moisture made from resulting condensation within the container.
 So, your best bet is to avoid both extremes but still store them in a cooler and dark space.
-If you are new check out our Beginners Guide to Dabbing.